'Red Light On, Gaadi Off' campaign launch postponed, LG's approval awaited: Gopal Rai | Business

 PM2.5 are fine particles that are 2.5 microns or less in diameter and can travel deep into the respiratory tract, reaching the lungs and entering the bloodstream.

-In a tweet, Kejriwal said it's ''really very sad'' that the Delhi government's efforts to curb pollution are being stopped due to ''dirty politics''.
+In a tweet, Chief Minister Kejriwal said it's ''really very sad'' that the Delhi government's efforts to curb pollution are being stopped due to ''dirty politics''.

 The 'Red Light On, Gaadi Off' campaign, he said, has played a crucial role in reducing pollution in Delhi over the years.